JayManjrekar/stockproject/README.md

 Project Description-

-Title: Stock Bot: Automated Trading System Using API Integration
+Title: Stock Bot- Automated Trading System Using API Integration

 Description:
 The Stock Bot project aims to develop an intelligent and automated trading system that leverages the power of an Application Programming Interface (API) to gather real-time stock market data and make informed investment decisions.
 This project combines the realms of finance, programming, and data analysis to create a robust tool for traders and investors.
 Through creating this STock Bot Project, we hope to develop a better software, allowing for all people getting into stock to be able to understand how stocks work better and how they can be used in many ways to be helpful.